-To facilitate communication among families, the teachers, and administration, as well as encourage friendships and networking among families.
-Come to monthly PTO meetings, parent evening events, family events, or volunteer to help out!
+BEEP PTO facilitates communication among families, teachers, and administration, as well as encourages relationships and networking among families.
+We encourage families to come to monthly PTO meetings, family events, or volunteer to help out.
 Getting involved in the PTO is a great way to get to know other parents in BEEP.
-For more information, contact your child's classroom Room Parent or check out beeppto.org.
+For more information contact your child's classroom Room Parent or visit beeppto.org.